 Be flexible in your payment methods.
 Make it easy to pay.

 Make sure the contract details how and when invoices will be sent and the payment methods available to the client.
 Invoices are usually sent via email, registered mail or private couriers.
 Including a self-addressed envelope along with the invoice sends a gentle nudge for each time you send the bill.
 It’s also a must to include all the necessary details needed in case the client will be paying online or through the bank.
-Automating this process saves a lot of time and reduces the risk of inaccuracies which are the leading cause of late payments and invalid invoices.
+Automating this process saves a lot of time and reduces the risk of inaccuracies, which are the leading cause of late payments and invalid invoices.

 Impose penalties on late payments.

-Structuring the payment schedule so as certain milestones in the project trigger a payment will help you collect on time and manage cash flow better.
+Structuring the payment schedule so that certain milestones in the project trigger a payment will help you collect on time and manage cash flow better.
 In the contract, include a clause that details the penalties for late payment.
 Contractors are entitled to obtain interest on balance unpaid past due.
 That said, it has to be noted that these penalties deter late payments but it can be difficult to recover penalties that come close to the total retainage without going the lawsuit route.

 An airtight contract goes a long way in ensuring that the client adheres to mutually agreed upon payment schedules and figures.
 That said, there are still cases where the client is getting a little bit difficult to get in touch with or may seem to be too busy to uphold their end of the agreement.